 - Choose a law firm that best suits your needs from our highly rated law firm network.
-Use our Law Firm Finder at LegalResources.com to find a firm near you.
-If you need to transfer to another Plan Law Firm, call Member Services. - Certified paralegals in our Member Services Department provide you with dedicated, ongoing support and assist you with any coverage or attorney-related concerns.
+Use our Law Firm Finder at LegalResources.com to find a firm near you.4 If you need to transfer to another Plan Law Firm, call Member Services. - Certified paralegals in our Member Services Department provide backup and support to assist you with any coverage or attorney-related questions.